Type 38 rifle: North China Type 19 carbine

-A relatively crude copy of the Type 38 carbine that is believed to have been made mostly in the Chinese city of Tientsin and may have been intended for puppet troops.
-Unlike the other Type 19 that is a copy of the Type 30 carbine, but in 7.92×57mm Mauser, this Type 19 is chambered in the Japanese 6.5x50sr cartridge.
-Like the other Type 19, it also has a cherry blossom on the receiver and not the Japanese Imperial Chrysanthemum and also says "North China Type 19" (北支一九式).
+A relatively crude mix of the Type 38 and Type 99 that is believed to have been made mostly in the Chinese city of Tientsin and may have been intended for puppet troops.
+The Type 19 is in 6.5 Japanese, unlike its predecessor, the North China Type 30 carbine copy which is in 8mm Mauser.
+Like the North China Type 30, it has a cherry blossom on the breech instead of the Japanese Imperial Chrysanthemum, and is marked with "North China Type 19" (北支一九式) above the cherry blossom unlike the North China Type 30.
 The 19 may mean the 19th year of Showa Era or 1944.
 The true military designation is unknown.
-Approximately 40,000 carbines are thought to have been produced.
+Approximately 43,000 carbines are thought to have been produced.

 Siamese Type 66 long rifle

-Siam (Thailand) ordered 50,000 Type 38 rifles in 1924 from the Tokyo Army Arsenal chambered in their Type 66 8x52r cartridge.
+Siam (Thailand) ordered 50,000 Type 38 rifles in 1924 from the Tokyo Army Arsenal chambered in their Type 66 8x52mmR cartridge.
 The receiver is marked with the Siamese Charkra with "Type 66" (แบบ ๖๖) written under it.
 Not only was the caliber changed, but the sights, bayonet and cleaning rod are different than the Japanese version.
 Almost all parts, including screws cannot be interchanged with the Japanese Type 38.

 Thai Type 83 rifle

-Unlike the Siamese Type 66 (แบบ ๖๖), this rifle is a standard Japanese Type 38 in 6.5x50sr that was sent as aid from Japan to Thailand in 1940.
+Unlike the Siamese Type 66 (แบบ ๖๖), this rifle is a standard Japanese Type 38 in 6.5x50mmSR that was sent as aid from Japan to Thailand in 1940.
 These were taken straight from assembly lines at Nagoya and Kokura arsenals, after the Japanese Imperial Chrysanthemum was canceled out by zeros along the petals.
 In Thailand they called it the Type 83 (แบบ ๘๓).
 These rifles were issued to second-line troops to free up rifles in their main caliber from front line duties for the Franco-Thai War.
 Later in the 1950s, some of these rifles had their barrels and stocks cut down to short rifle length with many of those being rechambered for .30-06 Type 88 cartridge and becoming Type Type 83/88s (แบบ ๘๓/๘๘).
 Very few of these rifles were imported into the United States because of the Gun Control Act of 1968 restricting former military arms from entering the country.